 How diversified is your supplier base for inputs?
 When input costs rise, are you able to source from a different supplier to get lower prices?

 Have you experienced any supply disruptions resulting from raw material shortages?

-What type offer design consulting services?
+What type of design consulting services do you offer?